ersatzryan/Solo-plus-Ryan-is-Duo/README.md

-# Solo
+# Solo+Ryan=Duo

-Solo is a minimal theme for [Ghost](https://github.com/TryGhost/Ghost) focused on showcasing the work of an individual writer or creator.
+Solo+Ryan=Duo is a minimal theme for [Ghost](https://github.com/TryGhost/Ghost) focused on showcasing the work of an ~individual~ a small team of writers or creators.
 This theme is highly customizable, with a few simple settings that allow you to quickly apply your own personal style to your site.

 **Demo: https://solo.ghost.io**